Functions that Return Functions

 fnExpr— this might be a name like"square", or a nested call like["add", 2] - The result is a function object.
 Check what kind:

-- A lambda (has
+- A lambda looks like

-paramandbody) — bind the parameter withset, then evaluate the body - A native function (has
+{ param: "x", body: ["x", "+", "x"] }— bind the parameter withset, then evaluate the body - A native function looks like

-native: trueandfn) — callfn.fnwith the evaluated argument
+{ native: true, fn: (a) => ... }— callfn.fnwith the evaluated argument

-- A lambda (has
+- A lambda looks like

 - Return the result